lanceseidman/PiCAST/README.md

 <b>No BitCoin?
 PayPal: lance@compulsivetech.biz</b>

-*** YOU DO NOT HAVE TO DONATE.
-THIS IS OF COURSE COMPLETELY OPTIONAL, THIS WILL ALWAYS REMAIN FREE! ***
+* YOU DO NOT HAVE TO DONATE.
+THIS IS COMPLETELY OPTIONAL, THIS WILL ALWAYS REMAIN FREE!

 <h3><u>LICENSE</u></h3>